 - Buildings, facilities and equipment

-The Hillcrest Foundation has three deadlines annually: February 28, July 31, and November 30.
-Grant applicants are notified as follows:
+The Hillcrest Foundation has 3 deadlines annually: February 28, July 31 and November 30.

 Grant requests for capital and program support are strongly encouraged.
 Grant requests for general operating support will not be considered.
 The majority of grants from the Hillcrest Foundation are 1 year in duration.
 On occasion, multi-year support is awarded.
 Approximately 90% of grant funds are paid to organizations in North Texas, with emphasis on charitable services in the Dallas area.
 Grant amounts range from $10,000 to $300,000 (multi-year payment) with an average grant of $35,000.

-An organization that receives a one-year grant from the Foundation must skip two years before submitting a subsequent application.
-For example, an organization that received a one-year grant in June of 2008 is not eligible to reapply until July of 2010.
+An organization that receives a one-year grant from the Foundation must skip 2 years before submitting a subsequent application.
+For example, an organization that received a one-year grant in June of 2013 is not eligible to reapply until July of 2015.

-An organization that receives a multi-year grant from the Trust is not eligible to apply until two years after the close of its grant cycle.
-For example, an organization that received a two-year grant in June of 2008, cannot reapply to the Trust until July of 2011.
+An organization that receives a multi-year grant from the Trust is not eligible to apply until 2 years after the close of its grant cycle.
+For example, an organization that received a two-year grant in June of 2012, cannot reapply to the Trust until July of 2015.